pagi-org/spec/pagi.md

 CONTENT
 :    Provides the content of this document.
-:    Is only valid in the "DOC" context and before any "NODE_START" events.
+:    Is only valid in the "DOC" context, after all "USES_SCHEMA" events, and before any "NODE_START" events.
 :    Must occur exactly once.
 :    Has the string-typed *contentType* parameter indicating the type of the content.
 :    *contentType* should conform to the RFC-2046 rules